victorvicto/myMiniCP/userguide/source/minicp.rst

 Variables
 =============================

-A CP variable is implemented in :javaref:`minicp.cp.core.IntVar`.
+A CP variable is implemented in :javaref:`minicp.engine.core.IntVar`.
 Instance variables of this class are: